Domestic violence in the United States: National Coalition Against Domestic Violence

 The National Coalition Against Domestic Violence, otherwise known as the NCADV, is a non-profit organization centered on creating a culture where domestic violence is not tolerated.
 The NCADV works toward this vision by promoting a society that empowers the victims and survivors of domestic violence and holds their abusers accountable.
 They work toward their goal of changing society to have a zero tolerance for domestic violence by effecting public policy, increasing understanding of the impact of domestic violence, and providing education and programs for victims.

 The NCADV works with national organisations to push for policies and legislation that work to protect victims and survivors of domestic violence.
 They also offer programs for victims to assist them in rehabilitation such as The Cosmetic and Reconstructive Surgery Program.
 This program is offered to survivors and consists of plastic surgeons volunteering their services to assist survivors of domestic violence, who cannot afford plastic surgery, in removing their scars left by an abusive partner.

+FreeFrom

+FreeFrom is a nonprofit organization created to help survivors of intimate partner violence (IPV).
+FreeFrom determined that economic insecurity is the primary reason for staying in abusive relationships, and so it provides financial counseling to survivors, and lobbies for legislative reforms that will allow survivors to escape "financial imprisonment".